unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 - Login into VMware Identity Manager (IDM) > Administration Console > Identity & Access Management > Identity Providers > Add Identity Provider > Create Third Party IDP
   - provide the IdP name (can be any name)
   - paste the SSO Metadata URL into the SAML Metadata window and click on Proceed IdP Metadata.
-Remove all Name ID formats except the `email` and/or `userName` (this should allow us to login into vRA with LDAP username or email attributes).
+Remove all Name ID formats except the `email` and/or `userName` (this should allow us to log into vRA with LDAP username or email attributes).

 ![img-description](/assets/img/vmware-with-keyloak/1*qUcyuJzcUE8gtGza4yPCRg.png){: .shadow }
 _VMware IDM_